QuailLabs/docs/docs/guides/quailrunner-use-cases.md

 When evaluating Quailrunner, consider your specific needs:

 - Do you need to process data based on specific parameters and the current state of your database, or do you need to track and respond to every change that occurs?
-- Is periodic processing (roughly every 10 seconds) sufficient, or do you require real-time updates?
+- Is periodic processing (every 10 seconds) sufficient, or do you require real-time updates?
-- Are you looking for a solution that's easy to set up and maintain?
+- Are you looking for a solution that's easy to set up and maintain, with built-in retry mechanisms?
+- Can you work with a system that processes each unique row only once per trigger, or do you need to respond to every state change?

 By understanding these factors, you can determine whether Quailrunner aligns with your project requirements or if an alternative solution would be more suitable.